zachaa/EV_Charging_Stations/README.md

 Steps to Use:
 1. First create the SQLite database using [`Create_sqlite.py`](/flaskAPI/Create_sqlite.py)
+    - `reduced_data.sqlite` should be created in the data/ folder
 2. Run the flask app with [`flask_app.py`](/flaskAPI/flask_app.py)
+3. Go to your localhost with the correct port number in your browser to access the API.
+    - State names are two characters long (ex: TX)

 ## Website